mariamwalaa/StocksPortfolioOptimization/README.md

 - `portfolio_analysis.py`
 - `optimization.py`

-4. Explore and analyze the results in the Jupyter notebooks provided in the 'notebooks' directory.
+4. Explore and analyze the results in the Jupyter notebooks provided in the notebooks provided.

 ## Data Sources